 - Compliance Report Instruction Manual for Energy Advisors (PDF, 1.7MB)

-- Compliance Report Calculator and Report Generator (XLS)
+- Compliance Report Calculator and Report Generator (XLSX)

 Read notes below on using the Compliance Report Calculator and Report Generator.